Fluctuation-dissipation relation for a Bose-Einstein condensate of photons

-We thank I. Carusotto for discussions, and P. Christodoulou, J. Anglin and D. Luitz for comments on the manuscript.
-We acknowledge funding by the Deutsche Forschungsgemeinschaft within SFB/TR 185 (277625399) and the Cluster of excellence ML4Q (EXC 2004/1–390534769), the EU within the Quantum Flagship project PhoQuS (Grant No. 820392), and the DLR with funds provided by the BMWi (50WM1859).
+We thank I. Carusotto, W. Ketterle, and W. D. Phillips for discussions, and P. Christodoulou, J. Anglin and D. Luitz for comments on the manuscript.
+We acknowledge funding by the DFG within SFB/TR 185 (277625399) and the Cluster of Excellence ML4Q (EXC 2004/1–390534769), the EU within the Quantum Flagship project PhoQuS (Grant No. 820392), and the DLR with funds provided by the BMWi (50WM1859).
 J.S. acknowledges support from an ML4Q Independence grant.